 Growing your own blueberries is easy and delicious, the hardest part is just waiting for them to ripen.
 You won’t regret add a few (or several) of them to your backyard garden.

 Young blueberry plants are quite forgiving as well, they will grow well in a container for many years.
 Their growth characteristic is shrub like and they have a smaller space requirement for their roots.
 They are definitely not like a raspberry plant and will not spread roots and underground runners far and wide in the same way.

 Selecting a Plant

 It’s important to choose a variety of blueberry which is bred to your climate zone and region of the continent.
 Your chances of success increase greatly right from the beginning if you do that.
-They do best in zones 3 – 8.
+They grow the best in zones 3 – 8.

 If your area has long cold winters you can still grow blueberries in containers but you’ll need to give them significant winter protection once the weather turns.

-Making use of a greenhouse in just about any design will help a lot, so if you have space then build or buy one such as this.
+Using use of a greenhouse of about any design will help a lot, but if you have space then build or buy one such as this.

-I recommend choosing two different varieties of blueberry.
-This is required for cross-pollination which helps each plant to produce a larger harvest.
+I recommend choosing at least two different varieties of blueberry.
+This is required for cross-pollination which helps each plant to be healthier to produce a larger harvest.

 Look for these characteristics when buying a young blueberry: